Call 855-750-SOLD

 If both parties have left the home before it sells (one on PCS, the other relocating elsewhere), we run the sale fully remotely.
 Powers of Attorney from both sides authorize signing.
 Lockbox-driven access for licensed agents only.
 Vendor coordination through us.
 Closing coordinated through the title company with proceeds distributed per the decree.

 None of these paths is automatically right.
-Which one fits depends on your timeline, the local market, the state of the divorce decree, where each party is going, and what your attorneys have agreed.
+Which one fits depends on your timeline, the local market, the state of the divorce decree, where each party is headed, and what your attorneys have agreed to.
 We walk through all three with you and your respective attorneys before listing.
+When you are ready, get matched with a neutral, military-experienced agent who can work professionally with both parties.

 Frequently asked questions